SAFE Notes: Everything You Need to Know

 - They dismiss and confuse the value of the dilution that the founder asserts.
 Some investors approve of this as their strategy, but some don't, as they feel that founders have a right to know what they will own.

 - SAFE notes can build and then implode, not being worth much at time's end for the founder when a pricing round occurs.
-(It is recommended that they don't do more than one at a time.)
+(It's recommended that they don't do more than one at a time.)

-- Sometimes, a startup survives a few years and is self-sufficient, but then collapses, and no one makes what they expected in the end.
-Some people feel it's not fair to allow young companies to cover their expenses in irresponsible ways, with methods that don't add up for themselves or the note purchasers.
+- Sometimes, a startup survives a few years and is self-sufficient but then collapses, leaving everyone with less than what they expected.
+Some people feel it's not fair to allow young companies to cover their expenses in irresponsible ways with methods that don't add up for themselves or the note purchasers.

-- Other people feel that convertible notes are a problem if they are poorly structured, such as in the case of uncapped SAFE notes with no deadline date, discount, or interest.
+- Other people feel that convertible notes are a problem if they're poorly structured, such as in the case of uncapped SAFE notes with no deadline date, discount, or interest.

-- People feel that SAFE notes in particular do not reward investors for their risk and that investors may lose out.
-It could end poorly even after many years, and the original investors may end up with little.
+- People feel that SAFE notes in particular don't reward investors for their risk and that investors may lose out.
+It could end poorly even after many years.
+The original investors may end up with little.

 SAFE Notes Versus Convertible Notes

-SAFE notes are sold at the earlier stages of a company's development, when founders are seeking funds even from family and friends.
+SAFE notes are sold in the earlier stages of a company's development when founders are seeking funds even from family and friends.
 The SAFE note simplifies the seeking of funds and reverts to the bare minimum requirements of investing.

 Many people believe in the importance of having investors and founders meet in the middle in order for negotiations to work together for a greater good.
 All tools must be safe and productive on both ends so that investors can continue to invest and developers can create.

 The SAFE note was created to make transactions quick and inexpensive.
-However, as you can see, there are problems with the SAFE note: while it's a quick deal, flexibility and future negotiation is lost.
-Therefore, it is worth considering its competitor, the convertible note.
+However, as you can see, there are problems with the SAFE note.
+While it's a quick deal, flexibility and future negotiation are lost.
+Therefore, it's worth considering its competitor: the convertible note.

 Similarities Between Convertible Notes and SAFE notes

-- SAFE notes and convertible notes can both offer a discount on an upcoming round, or a current round in the cause of convertible notes.
+- SAFE notes and convertible notes can both offer a discount on an upcoming round (or a current round in the case of convertible notes).
 There's no big difference in this case.